How to Prevent Screws from Rusting

 Choose Rust‑Resistant Screws

-One of the most effective ways to prevent screws from rusting is to choose rust-resistant screws in the first place.
-Consider using screws made of materials that are inherently resistant to corrosion, such as stainless steel (specifically grades like 304 or 316), brass, or bronze.
+One of the most effective ways to prevent screws from rusting is to choose rust‑resistant screws in the first place.
+Consider using screws made of materials that are inherently resistant to corrosion, such as stainless steel screws (specifically grades like 304 stainless steel or 316 stainless steel), brass screws, or bronze screws.
 These materials have natural properties that make them highly resistant to rust and corrosion, even when exposed to moisture or harsh environments.

 Apply Protective Coatings